 Name of practice placement

 Number of weeks in this practice placement

 Type of practice placement

-Name of the health service
+Name of the health service provider

-provider

 Phone number of placement

 Name of CNM

-Name of Preceptor
+Name of Preceptor/Supervisor

-Name of Associate Preceptor
+Name of Associate Preceptor/Supervisor

 Name of CPC

-NMBI National Competence Assessment Document - YEAR THREE Self-Evaluation PRACTICE PLACEMENT: SELF-EVALUATION OF LEARNING NEEDS
+NMBI National Competence Assessment Document - YEAR THREE Self-Evaluation

+PRACTICE PLACEMENT: SELF-EVALUATION OF LEARNING NEEDS AND EXPECTATIONS

 This section is to be completed by the nursing student prior to practice placement, incorporating theory and clinical skills learning to date.
-The learning plan for practice placement is agreed with Preceptor/Associate Preceptor/Supervisor in accordance with the practice placement learning outcomes and guidelines for the National Competence Assessment Document.
+The learning plan for practice placement is agreed with Preceptor/Associate Preceptor/Supervisor in accordance with the practice placement learning outcomes.
+See Appendix 1 in Guidelines for the National Competence Assessment Document.